Module 6 − Introduction to Electronic Emission, Tubes, and Power

 Transformer and Choke Troubles

 quite similar in construction.
 Therefore, it is no coincidence that the basic troubles they can develop are the

-1. A winding can open.
+1. a winding can open.

 2. Two or more turns of one winding can short together.

-3. A winding can short to the casing, which is usually grounded.
+3. a winding can short to the casing, which is usually grounded.

 together.
 This trouble is possible, of course, only in transformers.

 Occasionally, shorts will appear only when operating voltages are applied to the transformer.
 In this case you

 Capacitor and Resistor Troubles